wxGlade/wxGlade/sphinx/tutorial.rst

 .. note::

-    * when you want to place multiple elements of the same type, just hold the :kbd:`Ctrl` key when placing an element to stay in placement mode (on Mac OS use the :kbd:`Shift` key).
+    * When you want to place multiple elements of the same type, just hold the :kbd:`Ctrl` key when placing an element to stay in placement mode (on Mac OS use the :kbd:`Shift` key).
     * When you have placed an element in the wrong slot, just drag it to the right slot or delete it with the :kbd:`Del` key or the context menu.